crawl/sequell/docs/listgame.md

   `!lg * :elliptic`      does likewise as does
   `!lg :elliptic`

+You can explicitly request a nick mapping in a non-nick expression with a name=@foo expression:

+    !lg * name=@elliptic

 You can delete a nick mapping using:

     !nick -rm <ircnick>

-or
+or remove one server character name from a mapping with:

-    !nick -rm . <servercharactername>
+    !nick -rm nick <servercharactername>

 FooTV